Dutasteride for Women’s Hair Loss: Side Effects and Reviews

 Dr. Ross Kopelman

-In this article, we will examine how Dutasteride works, discuss its benefits and side effects, and discuss who should avoid using it.
+In this article, we will examine how Dutasteride works, review its benefits and risks, and identify who should avoid using it.
 Finally, we will explore the best alternatives for treating hair loss in women.

 What Is Dutasteride and How Does It Treat Hair Loss?

 Dutasteride is a 5-alpha reductase inhibitor initially designed to treat benign prostatic hyperplasia (BPH), an enlarged prostate condition in men.
-It works by lowering the conversion of testosterone into dihydrotestosterone (DHT), a hormone connected to male-pattern hair loss and androgenic alopecia.
+It works by lowering the conversion of testosterone into dihydrotestosterone (DHT), the hormone connected to male-pattern thinning and androgenic alopecia.

 Is Dutasteride Only for Men?